All Episodes

 We'd be nice to you.

-And that's that was the premise of the appeasement of Barack Obama with 150 billion dollars in cash and other currencies dumped on the tarmac of these mullahs in Iran that chant death to America, death to Israel, and burn our flags.
+And that was the premise of the appeasement of Barack Obama with $150 billion in cash and other currencies dumped on the tarmac of these mullahs in Iran that chant death to America, death to Israel, and burn our flags.

 Anyway, so as you prepare for your second meeting with North Korea's leader, Kim Jong-un, we express our shared desire for a diplomatic solution.

-If they wanted the president to succeed, well, the wall that they supported, oh, just a couple of years ago in Obama's second term, they would they would say, oh, okay, we're in.
+If they wanted the president to succeed, well, the wall that they supported, oh, just a couple of years ago in Obama's second term, they would say, oh, okay, we're in.

 Dreamers that they declare they have such compassion for, they would have gotten that deal.